Bottlebooks Knowledge Base

 • Organizers' and Partners' Resources: Events and Collections

 If you're using Bottlebooks as an organizer or partner, then it's vital that you understand how to create a new event or collection.
 You can do this by creating a new event or collection or by copying from an existing one.
-Create a New Event or Collection If you wish to create an event or collection from scratch, the Bottlebooks team will do that for you.
-You can request it by contacting us at support@bottlebooks.me.Popular
+If you're looking to set up a Product Based Request, please refer to How to Setup and Manage a Product Based Request (https://support.bottlebooks.me/en/article/how-to-setup-and-manage-a-product-bPopular

 • Managing Your Event or Collection Settings